MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch1.md

     ![Lesson1 Chapter2 Step3](images/Lesson1Chapter2Step3.JPG)
     ![Lesson1 Chapter2 Step3](images/Lesson1Chapter2Step3b.JPG)

+> NOTE: While not used in this section, some other common capabilities you may want to enable include Microphone (for voice commands) and InternetClient (for connecting to services requiring a network connection)

 ### Configure the Mixed Reality Toolkit

 1. Configure the Mixed Toolkit by selecting from the menu bar Mixed Reality Toolkit > Configure.
 If you don't see this menu item after importing the mixed reality toolkit, please restart Unity.